AsaadKam/SOFTWAR-PWM/README.md

 # SOFTWAR-PWM
-This project i did in it  with different duty cycle with different pins and constant frequency and constant timer
+This project i did in it software PWM  with different duty cycle and output with different pins and constant frequency and constant timer at teh same time